claudiu-persoiu/domain-expire/README.md

     $ go build -o domain
     $ ./domain google.com

-The return value is in days, for convenience to integrate into automations.
+The return value is in days, for convenience, to be easily integrated into automations.